newscoop/plugin-NewscoopPaywallBundle/Resources/doc/notifications.md

 In Paywall configuration there is also field called "Sender email" - all notifications will be sent from this email.
 By default this email is set to the email address provided during the Newscoop installation process.

 Copy [`_paywall`](https://github.com/newscoop/plugin-NewscoopPaywallBundle/tree/master/Resources/_paywall) folder to your themes main directory and customize its templates for your needs.

+##Notification console command

+There is also console command reponsible for sending notifications about expiring subscriptions 7 days and 3 days before subscription expiration date which runs by default every day at 2am (0 20 * * *).
+This cron job is automatically set up on plugin install event.
+After plugin installation this cron job can be managed using Newscoop Admin Panel (`Configure -> System Preferences -> Background Jobs Settings).
+See `EventListener/LifecycleSubscriber.php`